scyyh11/PaddleOCR/docs/version3.x/pipeline_usage/OCR.en.md

 ## 2. Quick Start

-Before using the general OCR pipeline locally, ensure you have installed the wheel package by following the [Installation Guide](../installation.en.md).
-After that, install the dependencies required by your chosen execution mode, and then you can try the pipeline through the command line or Python integration.
+Before using the general OCR pipeline locally, install the dependencies for your chosen inference engine first, then install the `paddleocr` package.
+See the [Installation Guide](../installation.en.md) for the full procedure.
+After installation, you can use the command line or Python integration.

 ### 2.0 Environment Preparation

-#### 2.0.1 Install PaddleOCR
+#### 2.0.1 Install the inference engine

+- If you use the Paddle inference engine, install PaddlePaddle by following [PaddlePaddle Framework Installation](../paddlepaddle_installation.en.md).
+- If you use the `transformers` inference engine, install the required dependencies by following [Inference Engine and Configuration](../inference_engine.en.md).

+#### 2.0.2 Install paddleocr

 ```bash
 # Install the basic package (OCR only)